Log Splitter Safety

 Whether you're new to using log splitters or can split behind your back while blindfolded, safety should always come first.

-So while you may think you can split 20" beach wood logs while hanging upside down over a pool of sharks, just don't.
+So while you may think you can split 20" beechwood logs while hanging upside down over a pool of sharks, it's probably better to avoid tempting fate.

 Unless you're operating an electric log splitter, you'll be dealing with high decibel levels of sound.
 Wearing hearing protectors is a good way to protect your hearing from being damaged by excessive noise exposure.